 Today, PVC has become one of the most widely used types of plastic in various application fields.

-The Different Types Of PVC Plastics
+Main Types Of PVC

 Based on the amount of plasticizer content, PVC plastics are commonly divided into two major types: rigid PVC and flexible PVC.